jusevesi/bikeExpensive_frontend/README.md

-# Test Meridian Frontend
+# BikExpensive Frontend

-This repository contains the frontend in angular for the Meridian development test.
+This repository contains the frontend in angular for BikExpensive.

 ## Steps to execute the project
 To execute this project, you must install first the backend in the following link: